NoahY/q2a-book/README.rst

 --------
 Features
 --------
+- fully customizable HTML template via admin/plugins
-- custom options
+- options for sorting and inclusion
-- makes e-book
+- option for static or on-the-fly creation (static requires PHP to write to file)

 ------------
 Installation